Pryor Pavilion Celebrates Its First Year

-A generous gift in memory of Paul & Marvel Pryor has been made to fund the construction and furnishings for a Pavilion to be placed at Memorial Park.
+A generous gift in memory of Paul & Marvel Pryor was made to fund the construction and furnishings for a Pavilion at Memorial Park.

 About the Pryor Family